ajarnold920/Fine-Tuning_CodeT5/README.md

 #test = test[:100]
 ```

-If you would like to use our trained model for your own purposes, it is
+If you would like to use our trained model for your own purposes, upload it to your Google Colab runtime, then run the code on this line and below:
-saved at this line:
 ```
-trainer.save_model("t5_Model")
+trainer = AutoModelForSeq2SeqLM.from_pretrained("t5_Model")
 ```
-Stop execution at this point in the file.